 - Model the values of caring, respect, honesty, and responsibility.

-- Make sure that the space is culturally sensitive and that there are no negative portrayals of different genders, races, or ethnicities.
+- Make sure that the family child- care environment is culturally sensitive and that there are no negative portrayals of different genders, races, or ethnicities.

 - Ensure the space reflects the needs and interests of school-age children.

 - Provide spaces where school-age children can cool down or de-stress.